ryukaizen/otp-example/README.md

 # OTP-Example

-A Python script to demonstrate basic OTP (One-time password) generation, verification and delivery on emails using the Simple Mail Transfer Protocol (SMTP) library.
+A Python script to demonstrate basic OTP (One-time password) generation, verification and delivery of emails using the Simple Mail Transfer Protocol (SMTP) library.

 ## To run:
 Preferably, use Python 3.10.8 or higher.